 In works of narrative, conflict is the challenge main characters need to solve to achieve their goals.
 The same applies for understanding a company.
 Many believe that providing ‘intelligence’ on a company is a fact-finding exercise where the analyst merely compiles recent key events.
-As a result, the value of the time needed to analyse the company and ‘connect the dots’ is often underestimated.
+As a result, the value of the time needed to analyze the company and ‘connect the dots’ is often underestimated.

 Let’s begin with a quick example!
-In March 2020, Harley Davidson announced its new strategy which is based on three key pillars: 1) Focusing on 50 markets; 2) Cut its model range by 30%; and 3) Increase manufacturing efficiency.
+In March 2020, Harley Davidson announced its new strategy which is based on three key pillars: 1) Focus on 50 markets; 2) Cut its model range by 30%; and 3) Increase manufacturing efficiency.
 Most times, a simple report explaining and detailing these pillars is enough for a business development manager looking to win new clients for their organization.

 Each firm has a conflict.
-This conflict can be positive (“I am growing in a number of areas, but I am not sure which should be prioritized”) or negative (“I am underperforming in several areas”).
+This conflict can be positive (“I am growing in a number of areas, but I am not sure which should be prioritized”) or negative (“I am under performing in several areas”).
 A conflict can also be both positive and negative!

 Going back to our example, Harley Davidson is in the middle of a ‘perfect storm’.
 Its loyal consumers, the lovers of loud and fuel-hungry motorbikes are getting old.
 This had been generating steady falls in yearly revenues.
 Facing this conflict, former CEO Matthew Levatich announced the ‘More Roads to Harley Davidson” strategy in 2018.
-This was very ambitious initiative that aimed to grow Harley Davidson’s consumer base by launching new products (e.g. electric motorbikes) and expanding geographically.
+This was a very ambitious initiative that aimed to grow Harley Davidson’s consumer base by launching new products (e.g. electric motorbikes) and expanding geographically.

 At a first glance, this strategy seemed logical; by expanding the consumer base in terms of products and geographies, sales would grow.
 However, two years later this strategy was deemed a failure, even without taking into account the COVID-19 crisis.
-In simple words we can say that what failed was that those potential new customers were ‘eco-friendlier’ (compared to Harley Davidson’s core customers) and even though Harley Davidson launched e-bikes, they were not lured by a brand that had always been seen as polluting and lacking cultural diversity.
+In simple words, we can say that what failed was that those potential new customers were ‘eco-friendly’ (compared to Harley Davidson’s core customers) and even though Harley Davidson launched e-bikes, they were not lured by a brand that had always been seen as polluting and lacking cultural diversity.

 As a result, losses continued to grow and CEO Levatich was replaced by Jochen Zeitz in February 2020, who, in March 2020, launched the new strategy: ‘The Rewire’.
 The aim of the new plan is to exit loss-generating geographies outside of the core markets of North America, Europe and parts of Asia Pacific and curtail discounting to improve margins and returns.